 With The Hill School's co-curricular afternoon requirement, all students must participate in an afternoon activity each term.
-Students have the option to play an interscholastic sport, participate in a non-interscholastic athletic activity, manage an athletics team, participate in community service, take part in a theatre production, work on a musical project (Afternoon Arts), help design The Dial yearbook, and more.
+Students have the option to play an interscholastic sport, take part in a non-interscholastic athletic activity, participate in community service, perform in a theatre production, work on a musical project (Afternoon Arts), help design The Dial yearbook, and more.

 - Non-Athletic Co-Curricular Activities